Prelude and Fugue in E minor, BWV 855: Siloti's arrangement of BWV 855a: Prelude in B minor

 Alexander Siloti made an arrangement the Prelude BWV 855a for piano, transposing it to B minor:

 This arrangement has been described as "perhaps Siloti's most tender and perfect" transcription.
-It transposes Bach's original down from the original E minor into B minor, with the steady sixteenth note figuration that was originally given by Bach to the left hand being instead assigned to the right hand.
+It transposes Bach's original up from the original E minor into B minor, with the steady sixteenth note figuration that was originally given by Bach to the left hand being instead assigned to the right hand.
 Siloti also adds a repeat of the entire work, in order to allow for a change of voicing where the melody in the left hand is emphasized.
-The chords in the left hand are arpeggiated; however according to Siloti's daughter Kyriena (to whom the work was dedicated), he would omit the arpeggiation on the first pass and restore it on the repeat in order to heighten the effect of the left-hand melody.
+In the published score, above, the chords in the left hand are arpeggiated; however, according to Siloti's daughter Kyriena (to whom the work was dedicated), he would omit the arpeggiation on the first pass and restore it on the repeat in order to heighten the effect of the left-hand melody.
 It has been performed by many pianists, most famously Emil Gilels.

 The date of the arrangement is uncertain: it was first published by A. Gutheil of Moscow, and was performed by Siloti in public for the "first time" (according to an announcement in the Manchester Guardian) in February 1912.